 Sustainable Power of the Sun

 The sun is probably the greenest source of energy, so make sure to harness that free energy and use it in your home.
 Solar panel technology has come a long way from its humble beginnings and it’s become more practical and affordable.

 By pairing solar panels with Tesla Powerwall home batteries, you can save excess energy for future use without creating any waste at all.
 If you worry that solar panels will disturb the exterior of your home, you might be wrong.
-They can be super attractive and work with a nice decorative detail.
+They can be super attractive and work with nice decorative detail.

 Geothermal heating and cooling

-Just like solar panels use the energy from the sun, geothermal heating and cooling uses the heat of the earth to provide your home with optimal temperature all year round.
+Just like solar panels use the energy from the sun, geothermal heating and cooling use the heat of the earth to provide your home with optimal temperature all year round.
 This tech saves you money while leaving behind a very small environmental footprint.

 Vegetable gardens and indoor plants

 While gardening is considered a super-healthy and relaxing hobby, it’s also beneficial for the planet.
 If you want to enrich your garden with something other than flowers, you can opt for vegetables and have fresh, home-grown food at the table every day.
 This way of farming isn’t only good for the environment, but it also promotes a sense of community if you share and exchange your harvest with your neighbours.